01 of 04

 The Basic Cashmere Stitch for Needlepoint

-Since the stitch itself has a rich texture, it is suitable for all kinds of needlepoint thread varieties.
-However, the smoother the thread finish, the more delicate and soft the Cashmere Stitch will look and feel.
+Because the stitch itself has a rich texture, it is suitable for all kinds of needlepoint thread varieties.
+However, the smoother the thread finish, the more delicate and soft the cashmere stitch will look and feel.

 No matter the variation, all Cashmere stitches are formed the same way with diagonal stitches of one short stitch, two long stitches followed by another short stitch to complete the shape.
 Use these easy instructions to work the basic variation of the Cashmere Stitch.Continue to 2 of 4 below.

 The basic cashmere stitch always starts at the top left of the canvas area and works in diagonal rows to the bottom right of the area.
 Using the above stitch diagram as a guide, follow these steps to learn how to make the Basic Cashmere Stitch.